 How SDWR Acquires Dogs

 The dogs we train and place with clients are full-bred Golden Retrievers and Labrador Retrievers (black, yellow & chocolate) which are bred by our organization.
+We also use doodles on a required medical necessity which will be validated by our organization with the recipients doctor.
 In addition to our private breeding, we work with several licensed breeders in Virginia, as well as further afield, to obtain puppies that are best suited to service dog careers.
 These acquisitions are at the discretion of our organization.

 Service Dogs by Warren Retrievers has built a solid reputation as a world-class breeder of high quality Golden Retrievers and Labrador Retrievers.
 Their exceptional breeding program results in dogs with proven scent ability.
 Service Dogs by Warren Retriever dogs are used world-wide in scent-based programs, including drug and bomb detection and most recently in the Diabetic Alert Dog program.